Top 50 Best James Franco Movies Of All Time

 Average

-This is the End is a wildly inventive apocalyptic comedy, co-written, directed, and co-produced by Seth Rogen and Evan Goldberg.
-The film takes a unique, self-aware approach, featuring celebrities playing exaggerated versions of themselves caught in an end-of-the-world scenario.
+This is the End is an outrageously creative apocalyptic comedy that stands out for its originality.
+Co-written, directed, and co-produced by Seth Rogen and Evan Goldberg, the film delivers a clever, self-referential twist by featuring celebrities playing hilariously exaggerated versions of themselves facing the end of the world.

 11